wmazurwat/wmazurwat/README.md

 ### Hi there, I'm Wojciech Mazur 👋

-## I'm a JS Developer!
+## I'm a Software Developer!

-- 🔭 I’m currently learning React
+- 🔭 I’m currently learning React and .NET
 - 🥅 2023 Goals: Work more, code more, learn more :)

 ### Pinned repos